vandre-sales/meliva-ds/docs/docs/resources/contributing.md

 layout: page
 ---

-Web Awesome is an open source project, meaning everyone can use it and contribute to its development.
+Many Web Awesome components are open source, meaning everyone can use them and contribute to their development.
 When you join our community, you'll find a friendly group of enthusiasts at all experience levels who are willing to chat about anything and everything related to Web Awesome.

 The easiest way to get started contributing is to join the [community chat](https://discord.gg/mg8f26C).
 This is where we hang out, discuss new ideas, ask for feedback, and more!